HalsekiRaika/anyid/README.md

 Trait, `Identifier`, is automatically implemented for structures with several Trait implementations.

 * `Copy`
-  * Because most of the time, keys are used in K/V arrays.
-In addition, identifiers are desirable because they should be less costly to duplicate.
+  * Why is this required: When there is a scope that requires a `'static` lifetime, such as in `tokio::spawn`, or when inserting data into a `HashMap`, etc., the data is usually duplicated, since it consumes values and can be used over and over again.
+In most cases, duplicated data is used.
+In addition, we thought that `Copy` would be more appropriate than `Clone` because the identifier should be “less resource-intensive to duplicate”.
 * `PartialEq`/`Eq`
 * `Display`/`Debug`
 * `Sync`/`Send`